| As its name

 Evidence of Sahara origin found on

 M201s today can be confusing.
-The windshield shown in the
+Although Sahara chassis have

 photo (left) has the Sahara spot light mounting bracket